timothyericsson/Lab-Time/README.md

   4. "stop" removes the override and restarts timesyncd so defaults resume.

 Examples:
-  sudo lab-time 10.10.10.161     Start syncing to the DC at 10.10.10.161 sudo lab-time forest.htb.local  Start syncing to the DC by name sudo lab-time status            Show current source and last sync time sudo lab-time stop              Return to system defaults
+  sudo lab-time 10.8.10.160     Start syncing to the DC at 10.8.10.160

-Why this is useful:
+  sudo lab-time status            Show current source and last sync time

-  Kerberos rejects tickets when clocks are far apart.
-Pointing your host at the lab DC keeps your machine in lockstep with the KDC so kinit, Impacket, and BloodHound Kerberos flows work reliably.
+  sudo lab-time stop              Return to system defaults

 Safety:
   This simple script does not back up custom timesync settings.
 On stop it